toddcf/pielcanela2/README.md

 ### All

 1. Buttons:
-  1. Remove heading tags from all buttons, as their automatic padding is screwing up the vertical alignment.
-  2. Make sure text never extends outside of the buttons as screen width shrinks (especially in SERVICES section).
+  1. Make sure text never extends outside of the buttons as screen width shrinks (especially in SERVICES section).
-  3. Remove Bootstrap's blue outline that appears automatically after button is clicked.
+  2. Remove Bootstrap's blue outline that appears automatically after button is clicked.
 2. Add social links to footer of each section.
   1. Vertically center the "Join Us" text.
 3. Optional: Add and position all up and down chevrons.